Regional Associations of Medical Education

 - In 1988 the Edinburgh declaration was approved at the World Conference on Medical Education, calling for greater co-operation between the health system and the education system, reflecting national needs in medical education and continuing lifelong education of medical staff to achieve quality in practice.
 The Declaration was adopted by the World Health Assembly in 1989.

-- The WHO-WFME Strategic Partnership (2005) set out a joint long-term work plan intended to have a decisive impact on medical education in particular and ultimately on health professions education in general.
+- The WHO-WFME Strategic Partnership (2004) set out a joint long-term work plan intended to have a decisive impact on medical education in particular and ultimately on health professions education in general.
+The press release issued with the partnership agreement sets out the programme of work that was planned, and that continues.

 The World Medical Association (WMA) is an international organization representing physicians.
 It has 111 member National Associations of Physicians.
 The WMA provides a forum for its member associations to communicate freely, to co-operate actively, to achieve consensus on high standards of medical ethics and professional competence, and to promote the professional freedom of physicians worldwide.